skramm/homog2d/manual.md

 The two implementations (for points and for lines) are written as two `impl_` private functions that are templated by the numerical data type.
-If the situation only makes sense for one of the types (for example `getAngle()` cannot be considered for two points), then the implementation of that type only holds a `static_assert`, to that can be catched at build time.
+If the situation only makes sense for one of the types (for example `getAngle()` cannot be considered for two points), then the implementation of that type only holds a `static_assert`, so that can be catched at build time.

 ## 9 - History
 <a name="history"></a>